William Yeager: Career

-From 1970 to 1975 he worked at NASA Ames Research Center where he wrote, as a part of the Pioneer 10/11 mission control operating system, both the telemetry monitoring and real time display of the images of Jupiter.
 After his stint at Stanford he worked for 10 years at Sun Microsystems.

+In the Summer of 1999 under the guidance of Greg Papadopoulos, Sun's CTO, and reporting directly to Carl Cargill, Sun's director of corporate standards, led Sun's WAP Forum team with the major objective, "... to work with the WAP Forum on the convergence of the WAP protocol suite with IETF, W3C and Java standards."

-At Sun as the CTO of Project JXTA he filed 40 US Patents, and along with Rita Yu Chen, designed and implemented the JXTA security solutions.
+As the CTO of Project JXTA he filed 40 US Patents, and along with Rita Yu Chen, designed and implemented the JXTA security solutions.
 In 2002 he along with Jeff Altman, then a contributor to the JXTA Open Source community, initiated the effort to establish the Internet Research Task Force (IRTF) Peer-to-Peer working group.
 The working group was created in 2003.
-Bill was the working group chair until 2005.
+Yeager was the working group chair until 2005.

 As Chief Scientist at Peerouette, Inc., he filed 2 US and 2 European Union Patents.
-He has so far been granted 20 US Patents 4 of which are on the SIMS High Performance Email Servers which he invented and with a small team of engineers implemented, and 16 on P2P and distributed computing.
-In the Summer of 1999 under the guidance of Greg Papadopoulos, Sun's CTO, and reporting directly to Carl Cargill, Sun's director of corporate standards, led Sun's WAP Forum team with the major objective, "... to work with the WAP Forum on the convergence of the WAP protocol suite with IETF, W3C and Java standards."
+He has 20 US Patents issued, 4 of which are on the SIMS High Performance Email Servers which he invented and with a small team of engineers implemented, and 16 on Peer-to-peer and distributed computing.

-During this same period of time he invented the iPlanet Wireless Services.
+During 1999 he invented the iPlanet Wireless Services.
 The latter was a Java proxy between IMAP Mail servers and either WAP Servers, or Web Browers.
 It proxied the following markup languages: The Handheld Device Markup Language, HDML, the Wireless Markup Language, WML, as well as HTML.
 This was a one person project supported by SFR/Cegetel in France.
 The primary goal was to enable email service to WAP phones.

-He received his bachelor's degree in mathematics from the University of California, Berkeley in 1964; his master's degree in mathematics from San Jose State University in San Jose, California, in 1966; and completed his doctoral course work at the University of Washington in Seattle, Washington in 1970.
-Then decided to abandon mathematics for a career in software engineering and research to the skepticism of his thesis advisor because Bill thought the future was in computing.